Booking.com: best prices

-The highlight of a visit to the town itself is the charming medieval centre and the attractive arcaded houses to be found here, and the unspoiled medieval ambiance.
+The highlight of a visit to the town is the charming medieval centre and the attractive arcaded houses to be found here, and the unspoiled medieval ambiance.

 Start your visit in the central square, called Piazza Mercato (trans: Market Square), where you can see several of the most noteworthy buildings.
 The variety of houses around the edges of the square, often different heights, or with balconies, porches and arcades, makes this square very interesting.
 Note how some of the arches feature carved ornamentation.